Last Updated on

 People may tell you that starlings don’t eat safflower.
 But wild creatures are sometimes more open-minded than we give them credit for if they are hungry enough.
 I’ve learned to keep a bit of skepticism when I read that x bird doesn’t eat x type of seed.
 Sometimes it is true.
 Sometimes it’s not as absolute a rule as you might have been told.

 I don’t think European Starlings are particular fans of safflower.
 (They like suet and hulled sunflower seed much better.)
-But they seem to have trouble pulling sunflower hearts out the Squirrel-Buster Plus’s ports.
+But they seem to find pulling sunflower hearts out the Squirrel-Buster Plus’s ports challenging.
 And they can’t get to the seed in the caged feeders at all.
-So in my yard, the safflower seed is the only real choice they have.
+So in my yard, the safflower seed is the only real seed choice they have.

-Watching them, they seem to spend a LOT of time scissoring their long beaks wide open and throwing seed around.
+Watching them though, I saw that they seem to spend a LOT of time scissoring their long beaks wide open and throwing seed around.
 This made me wonder if they are searching through the seed for something more palatable.
 Maybe broken bits of safflower seed that some other bird has already opened for them?

 Strategies For Messy Starlings